Vasileia-Apostolou/all_about_glam_blog/README.md

 - **Back Button** -
 In the future, I would like to add a button that takes a user back to "Home" page when they are on the "View Post" page.

+- **Flash Messages** -
+Currently, the flash messages stay on the page unless the user reloads the page.
+In the future, I would like to add duration for the display

 ## Technologies Used